MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 Run: `sudo systemctl status avalanchego`

 The above line should show `active (running)`, if it does then just press `q` and then exit the server, give it a day or so to finish bootstrapping.

-4. Check system output:
+- Note you can also monitor the system output with the following:

-Run: `sudo journalctl -u avalanchego -f`
+- Run: `sudo journalctl -u avalanchego -f`

-    This line enables to to read the system output and see when bootstrapping is nearly finished.
+- This line enables to to read the system output and see when bootstrapping is nearly finished.

-    Press `Ctrl + c` when you wish to stop reading node output.
+- Press `Ctrl + c` when you wish to stop reading node output.

 ## Next day tasks (Or after bootstrappoing is complete which takes about 24 hours AFAIK) Very important!: